 2. Know your glass sizes

 The real test of an Aussie beer aficionado is knowing which beer glass term to use, and where to use it.
-One size does not fit all in Oz, but to simplify things, let’s break it down into two measurements: large (425ml/15 fl. oz.) and small (285ml/10 fl. oz.).
+One size does not fit all in Oz, but to simplify things, there are generally two basic sizes of beer in Australia: there’s the large (425ml/15 fl. oz.) or a small (285ml/10 fl. oz.).
+However, this system isn’t exactly nationalized, and Australian beer sizes vary from state to state and from territory to territory.

 Residents of Victoria and South Australia call the large sized beer a “pint,” while in all other states it’s called a “schooner” (pronounced “skooner”).